 There is no more pleasant pastime than witnessing success in-the-making.
 From modest beginnings in the staging business, this enterprising and eminently-personable designer is capturing escalating attention as his work draws acclaim and his name becomes a fixture in the pantheon of the Bay Area’s designer elite.
-Entrepreneur, prolific podcaster, aspirational musician, cool dad and committed family man who lapses into a blissful reverie at the mention of the loves of his life, his wife Tray, and their two pre-teen daughters, Jeff Schlarb works hard at his craft, almost to the point of borderline obsession.
+Entrepreneur, prolific podcaster, aspirational musician, cool dad and committed family man who lapses into a blissful reverie at the mention of the loves of his life, his two pre-teen daughters, Jeff Schlarb works hard at his craft, almost to the point of borderline obsession.
 Multiple Designer Showcases put him on the map and helped establish a buzz that continues to generate interest in the man, the designer and his work.

 On origins and beginnings